Basement waterproofing for the historic Lewis’s Building, Liverpool

-Our North West basement waterproofing specialists were called out to the historic Lewis building in Liverpool city centre, to carry out a waterproofing survey and create a robust waterproofing solution to protect the structure from water ingress at ground level and below.
-The property is a large grade II listed city centre building formerly used for retail and office space however; the property has remained derelict for over 10 years and was in need of restoration.
-As part of the restoration works the property is undergoing development for habitable use and as such areas below ground are in need of waterproofing as shown below.
+Timberwise North West was called out to the historic Lewis’s building in Liverpool city centre, to carry out a waterproofing survey and create a robust waterproofing solution to protect the structure from water ingress.
+The property is a large Grade II listed building and is one of Liverpool’s most iconic landmark buildings situated on the corner of Renshaw Street and Ranelagh Street.
+However, the property had remained derelict for many years and was due to undergo a comprehensive redevelopment as part of the £160m “Central Village” regeneration scheme.

-The River Mersey is within half a mile of the property and whilst somewhat below the levels of the property, we still had to consider this in our design constraints.
-The property lies to the base of a significant incline from Mount Pleasant and levels of water could be significant, bearing on the property.
-Overall, the retaining walls of the property and the basement floors were damp and penetration was evident.
+The River Mersey is within half a mile of the property and while somewhat below the levels of the property; Timberwise still had to consider this in the design.
+The property lies to the base of a steep incline from Mount Pleasant and levels of water could be significant, bearing on the property.
+Overall, the retaining walls of the property and the basement floors were damp, and penetration was evident.

-Our Timberwise waterproofing experts designed a system in accordance with the current British Standard – BS8102:2009 “The Code of Practice for Protection of below Ground Structures against Water from the Ground”.
-Taking into consideration the construction of the property, the usage and the restrictions, our team considered a range of options to meet the requirements for the property.
-The majority of the areas needed to be waterproofed for habitable use.
-The basement did have plant rooms and as such a grade 2 environment would be created.
-With the constraints of the listed building, a system which can be removed will be needed.
-As the strength of the floor was unknown, our experts proposed the installation of a water management system in the form of a cavity drainage system.
+Our Timberwise waterproofing experts designed a system by the current British Standard – BS8102:2009 “The Code of Practice for Protection of below Ground Structures Against Water from the Ground”.
+As the strength of the floor was unknown, Timberwise experts proposed the installation of a water management system in the form of a cavity drainage system.

 The installation of a cavity drainage system, starting on the walls suffering from ingress to the ground floor, leading through to the lower ground floor and channelling any dampness, water ingress or vapour through the floor to a further system to the basement level.